Description

 'The Sharpe ratio is the measure of risk-adjusted return of a financial portfolio.
 Sharpe ratio is a measure of excess portfolio return over the risk-free rate relative to its standard deviation.
 Normally, the 90-day Treasury bill rate is taken as the proxy for risk-free rate.
 A portfolio with a higher Sharpe ratio is considered superior relative to its peers.
 The measure was named after William F Sharpe, a Nobel laureate and professor of finance, emeritus at Stanford University.'

-• The ratio of return and volatility (Sharpe) over 5 years of IQ Healthy Hearts ETF is , which is smaller, thus worse compared to the benchmark SPY (0.52) in the same period.
+• The ratio of return and volatility (Sharpe) over 5 years of IQ Healthy Hearts ETF is , which is lower, thus worse compared to the benchmark SPY (0.65) in the same period.

-• During the last 3 years, the ratio of return and volatility (Sharpe) is 0.12, which is lower, thus worse than the value of 0.3 from the benchmark.
+• Compared with SPY (0.45) in the period of the last 3 years, the ratio of return and volatility (Sharpe) of 0.24 is lower, thus worse.

 Sortino: